While Asymptomatic Spread of Coronavirus Can Happen, the WHO Now Says It's “Very Rare”

-But on June 8, the World Health Organisation (WHO) stated that while asymptomatic people can still spread the coronavirus, they’re not the main ones transmitting the virus.
-American infectious disease epidemiologist, Maria Van Kerkhove, PhD, who's head of WHO’s emerging diseases and zoonosis unit, said at a news briefing from the United Nations agency’s Geneva headquarters, according to CNBC.com, “From the data we have, it still seems to be rare that an asymptomatic person actually transmits onward to a secondary individual.
-It's very rare."
+But on June 8, the World Health Organization (WHO) stated that while asymptomatic people can still spread the coronavirus, they’re not the main ones transmitting the virus.
+American infectious disease epidemiologist, Maria Van Kerkhove, PhD, who is the head of WHO’s emerging diseases and zoonosis unit, said at a news briefing from the United Nations agency’s Geneva headquarters, according to CNBC.com, “From the data we have, it still seems to be rare that an asymptomatic person actually transmits onward to a secondary individual.”

 Dr. Van Kerkhove advised that government responses should focus on detecting and isolating infected people who actually have symptoms, and track anyone who might have come into contact with those individuals.
 “We have a number of reports from countries who are doing very detailed contact tracing.
 They’re following asymptomatic cases.
 They’re following contacts.
 And they’re not finding secondary transmission onward.
 It’s very rare,” she said.

 Asymptomatic cases are different from presymptomatic cases, which is when a person becomes infected with coronavirus but hasn’t started showing symptoms yet.
 As CNBC.com reported, on April 1, the CDC published a report that noted social distancing is important because of the “potential for presymptomatic transmission.”
 And on April 23, the CDC published another report that stated asymptomatic and presymptomatic cases “might contribute to transmission” of the virus in a nursing home setting.